-CONCLUSION: The new millennium has thrown many challenges subjecting many nations to undergo transformation cutting across their established tradition and culture.
-New issues have to be addressed to effect social and economical of nation.
-The important progress our most one is empowerment through Self-help groups.
-SHGs have undoubtedly begun to women's make a significant contribution in poverty alleviation and empowerment of poor, especially women rural areas of our country.
+The new millennium has thrown many challenges subjecting many nations to undergo transformation cutting across their established tradition and culture.
+New issues have to be addressed to effect social and economic progress of our nation.
+The most important one is women's empowerment through Self-help groups.
+SHGs have undoubtedly begun to make a significant contribution in poverty alleviation and empowerment of poor, especially women in rural areas of our country.
 Women are the vital infrastructure and their empowerment would hasten the pace of social development.
-Investing in women's capabilities and empowering them achieve their choices and opportunities is the definite way to contribute to economic growth overall development.
+Investing in women's capabilities and empowering them to achieve their choices and opportunities is the definite way to contribute to economic growth and overall development.
 The empowerment of rural women leads to benefit not only to individual women and women groups, but also to the families and the community as a whole.
 The present study is an attempt to analyses the socio-economic development of members and the performance of SHGs in Tiruchirappalli district.
 The performance of SHGs was good.
 The greater percentage of women were impacted positively by being members of SHGs.
 Women's participation in SHGs enabled them to discover inner strength, gain self-confidence, social, economic, political and psychological empowerment and capacity building.
-If the aforesaid suggestions are carried out by the authorities concerned, the SHGs will improve in Tiruchirappalli District.
+If the aforesaid suggestions are carried out by the authorities concerned, the SHGs will improve in Tiruchirappalli District that ultimately lead to socio economic and cultural empowerment among the stakeholders particularly the women.